-Our Austin office is located at 300 E. Highland Mall Dr., Suite 205, Austin, TX 78752.
+Our office is located at 300 E. Highland Mall Blvd., Suite 205, Austin, TX 78752.

-Please note that while we are often in the office during normal business hours, there are also many times when we are gone for part or all of the day at an offsite location doing training, advocacy work, or at education events.
-If you would like to visit our office please email us at email@example.com or call us at 512-479-4199 to confirm that someone will be at the office at the time you will be coming.
-Thank you.
+Office Visits: Please note that while we are often in the office during normal business hours, there are also many times when we are gone for part or all of the day at an offsite location doing training, advocacy work, or at education events.
+During inclement weather or depending on COVID-19 levels, we may be working remotely.